palnes/react-native-browser/README.md

 ### openAuthSession(url: string, redirectUrl: string, options?: AuthSessionOptions)

-Opens an authentication session using **[ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession)** on iOS.
+Opens an authentication session using **[ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession)** on iOS and **[Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs)** on Android.
 Returns a promise that resolves when the `redirectUrl` is visited or the user cancels.

 ```tsx
 import { openAuthSession } from "@swan-io/react-native-browser";